rafaelleinio/tilde-enhanced/README.md

 Most of the features are carried over from the original source.
 Few of the added features are:

+- Added a "Quick Launch" functionality, which launches all the sites with `quickLaunch` property set to true upon hitting `!` key.
-- Clicking on the clock will bring up pre-defined sites.
+- Clicking on the clock brings up pre-defined sites.
 - Available sites show their icons instead of their corresponding keys.
-- Other small changes on grids and boxes.
+- Other small changes on grids.

 ## Usage